maximilionus/lucidglyph/README.md

 [wiki page](https://github.com/maximilionus/lucidglyph/wiki/Comparison).

 > Note that this project is just a collection of tweaks that reflect the
 > author's vision on how font rendering should look like.
+>
-Due to the nature of
-> most of the used by this project functionality of the rendering stack being
+> Due to the nature of the rendering stack features used in this project being
-> still in the experimental phase or even completely not supported by most of
+> still experimental or even completely not supported by most of the Linux
-> the desktop Linux (like a proper gamma blending and correction), correct
+> desktop environments (like proper gamma correction and blending), correct
-> rendering of some fonts cannot be guaranteed.
+> rendering cannot be guaranteed in some cases.

 > Previously known as **freetype-envision**
 >